davrot/pytutorial/numpy_random/README.md

 # Numpy -- Random numbers the non-legacy way
 ## Goal
-If you don't see something like **np.random.default_rng()** in your code then you are probably using the old [Legacy Random Generation] (https://numpy.org/doc/stable/reference/random/legacy.html#legacy-random-generation).
+If you don't see something like **np.random.default_rng()** in your code then you are probably using the old [Legacy Random Generation](https://numpy.org/doc/stable/reference/random/legacy.html#legacy-random-generation).

 **Don't use the legacy methods** for new source code!!!